BDC Hamburger Icon

 Mobile apps are more popular than ever, including for self-service tech support.
 Business ISPs that offer mobile self-service apps usually have that software integrated throughout their entire system, thereby providing painless support and quick solutions when technical problems occur.

 Self-service mobile apps tend to focus on clerical functions, like paying bills, resetting passwords and updating profile details.
 However, they can also be used to send notifications about new features or promotions.
-More sophisticated mobile apps support cloud backup to help your team members save invoices and customer history while they are in the field; access top customer relationship management (CRM) tools, like analytics and order archives; and tap into documents stored on the corporate intranet.
+More sophisticated mobile apps support cloud backup to help your team members save invoices and customer history while they are in the field; access the best customer relationship management (CRM) software, with features such as analytics and order archives; and tap into documents stored on the corporate intranet.

 Advanced business internet features